vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    Locks one of the shared queues (VSVulkanQueueType_).
-Mandatory around every vkQueueSubmit a plugin performs, since VkQueue is externally synchronized and the core, other plugins and possibly a host application submit to the same queues.
+Mandatory around every vkQueueSubmit a plugin performs, since VkQueue is externally synchronized and the core and other plugins submit to the same queues.
    Allocate your timeline values inside the lock so their signal order matches their numeric order.

 ----------